rsepulveda2/rsa-form/README.md

 Rsa-Form
 ========
-Last Update: 12/26/10
+Last Updated: 12/26/10

 Rsa-form is a Ruby on Rails plugin that allows you to send RSA encrypted form data between your client's browser and your server.
-This plugin can be useful when submitting sensitive data such as login credentials and your server doesn't have SSL.
+This plugin is useful when submitting sensitive data such as login credentials when your server doesn't have SSL.
 Please note that Rsa-form is NOT a replacement for SSL since it doesn't use authentication.

 Rsa-form also includes a login widget that can be added to your login page to reduce the chance of a keylogger capturing your password (see below for details).